valeria-va/ROS2_rUBot_mecanum_ws/Documentation/01_rUBot_setup.md

 - Then the `Collaborators` will make a "fork" of the `Director`'s github project.
 - The `Collaborators` will be able to update the github `Director`'s project and participate on the project generation

-To work on the project (during lab sessions or for homework at home), each student has to clone the `Director`'s github project in the `TheConstruct working environment`.
+To work on the project (during lab sessions or for homework), each student has to clone the `Director`'s github project in the `TheConstruct working environment`.
 - Open your ROS2 Humble environment:  https://app.theconstructsim.com/
 - Open your created ROS2_Humble Rosject project
 - Clone your forked `Director`'s github project